fruitsaladchan/fruitsaladchan/README.md

 - Studying for CCNA

-- Running nixos + Hyprland on laptop, Windows 10ltsc on pc, Proxmox on server
+- Running arch + Hyprland on laptop, Windows 10ltsc on pc, Proxmox on server

 </p>